 Sitosterols are white, waxy powders with a mild characteristic odor.
 They are hydrophobic (insoluble in water) and soluble in alcohols.

 A chemical found in all plant-based foods, B-Sitosterol appears to provide a number of health benefits (more on that below).

-Although it occurs naturally in certain foods (e.g., vegetable oils, nuts, avocados, and prepared foods, such as margarines and salad dressings), you would need to eat foods fortified with sterols, or use them in the form of a supplement, in order to achieve a degree of therapeutic benefit.
-The amount of B-Sitosterol present in fruits and vegetables alone is too small to provide a definitive medicinal benefit.
+Although it occurs naturally in certain foods (e.g., vegetable oils, nuts, avocados, and prepared foods, such as margarine and salad dressings), you would need to eat foods fortified with sterols or use them in the form of a supplement, in order to achieve a degree of therapeutic benefit.
+The amount of B-Sitosterol present in fruits and vegetables alone is too small to provide a definitive benefit.